Trentonom0r3/AEvolution/README.md

 - **AEvolution**: The Core plugin enabling this framework and feature set.
 This __**should**__ be cross-platform, you may need to compile yourself for other systems outside of `windows[x64]`.
     - No external Dependencies!

-- **AEvolutionCore**: The main .dll that is used to create bindings.
-This includes the headers you'll be using.
-Python bindings and template link to these specific files.

-- **AEvolutionPy**: The .pyd and source code for python bindings. **NOTE** this differs from the final implementation, and not all features from **PyShiftAE** have been refactored and integrated yet.

 - **AEvolutionTemplate**: This is a template visual studio project for building your own bindings in any language.
 Since **AEvolutionCore** already facilitiates communication with the main plugin, your job here is writing bindings using the provided header files, for whatever language you would like.
-Approaches will differ, but in all cases, link to the **AEvolutionCore.lib** file, and provide the **AEvolutionCore.dll** file upon distribution for your bindings to work. (outside of actually having AEvolution installed).
-Find more info in this project's `source.cpp` file.

 ## Requirements (Not provided in this repo):